adamkl/cloud-foundry-config-client/readme.md

 ...
 Config.load({
   // defines the application name to used when querying the config server
   appName: "myExpressApp",
   // "remote" will query the config server, "local" will read from a local yaml file
   configLocation: "remote",
   // profile to use when querying the config server, e.g "dev", "uat", "prod"
   profile: "dev",
   // the name of the config server in PCF
-  configServerName: "myConfigServer"
+  configServerName: "myConfigServer",
+  // optional property to control logging of loaded config to console
+  logProperties: true | false | undefined
 })
 .then(() => { // on successful load, start your application const app = express()